Richargh/jekyll-custom-bulma-sandbox/README.md

-# Readme
+# Jekyll with Custom Bulma (Sandbox)

-A simple template for your software project documentation that your want to push to Github-Pages based documentation.
+A sandbox to play around in and customize Jekyll with Bulma CSS.
+Might be used for your software project documentation that your want to push to Github-Pages based documentation.

 ## Usage